jessollin/BootCampModule1/Challenge_Written_Report.md

 ### Challenges and Difficulties Encountered

 The biggest challenge encountered was to create a new column to properly allocate information by a goal amount range.
-I completed this through a nested ifs, but it might be that we could have created this through a vlookup.
+I completed this through a nested if, but it might be that we could have created this through a vlookup.

 ## Results